quarklang/QUARK/docs/project-report.md

 }
 ```

 The keyword `def` declares a function, followed by the return type of the function, the function name, `:`, and then comma-separated, typed parameters.
-The `main` function is the primary entry point to Quark programs.
-Quark allows for a certain degree of type inference as you can see when setting `x = y` and `y = r`.
-When the type of the expression on the right hand side is known, you do not need to declare the type when instantiating a variable. `print` is a builtin function and the full list of builtins and a description of their function can be found in the Language Manual section.
+The `main` function is the primary entry point to Quark programs. `print` is a builtin function and the full list of builtins and a description of their function can be found in the Language Manual section.
 Blocks are denoted using  brackets but are not required when the block is only composed of a single line of code.
 Statements are terminated with `;` and single-line comments written after `%`.

 ###Control Flow
-Conditional statements are supported via the `if` and `elif` keywords, for example,
+Conditional statements are supported via the `if`, `elif` and `else` keywords.
+There's also support for the dangling else case.
+For example,

 ```
 if x > 0:
     print("positive");
 elif x < 0:
     print("negative");
+else:
+    print("zero");
 ```

 Here is a simple `while` loop,